 Located near Gatlinburg, Rainbow Falls is a popular, moderately-rated trail that can fit into most itineraries for travelers looking for a beautiful day hiking in Great Smoky Mountains National Park.

-Hoping to tackle the Rainbow Falls Trail in the Smoky Mountains soon?
+Planning a weekend getaway in Gatlinburg and hoping to tackle the Rainbow Falls Trail in the Smoky Mountains while you’re there?

 Here’s what to know before you go!